JoshOrndorff/substrate-collectables-workshop/2/viewing-multiple-kitties.md

 ## Viewing Our Storage

-Now we can explore all the storage items we set up an make sure things are working correctly.
+Now we can explore all the storage items we set up and make sure things are working correctly.

 First we should check the total number of kitties in our system: